Sanchez to Inter: Where does the Chile star rank among South Americans to play for Man United? | FOX Sports Asia

 He had some moments – the winner in the comeback against Newcastle United, the FA Cup strike against old club Arsenal – but they have not exactly justified the reported basic wage of £300,000 per week.

-Sanchez will hope to rekindle his career alongside good friend Romelu Lukaku at Inter – another player who could not convince Solskjaer of his worth.
+Sanchez will hope to rekindle his career alongside good friend Romelu Lukaku at Inter – another player who could not convince Solskjaer of his importance.

 12. Anderson (2007-15)